CGI-FR/IoT-Hub-Portal/README.md

 * You must have an Identity provider supporting OpenId protocol.
     > If you don't have existing Identity Provider, you can follow our dedicated page to setup an Azure AD B2C Tenant with its applications.
     > See [Azure AD B2C applications configuration](./docs/b2c-applications.md) page.
-* Understandr how IoTEdge LoraWAN StarterKit work.
+* Understand how IoTEdge LoraWAN StarterKit work.
 Have a look at [https://azure.github.io/iotedge-lorawan-starterkit](https://azure.github.io/iotedge-lorawan-starterkit) to get started.

 ## Typical architecture deployment